What To Include In Your Email Signature?

 People need to be able to give you a call if they are interested, so you need to make sure you include your business phone number in the email signature.
 Make sure you include the country code so that people can call you from all over the world.

 The global email regulations require that businesses include disclaimers in their email signatures.
-To avoid hefty fines, you need to make sure that you use accurate disclaimers and include your business address, too.
+To avoid hefty fines, you need to make sure that you use accurate disclaimers and add your business address, too.

 Putting it all together

-See a beautiful signature with all the important information.
-This e-mail signature is for illustration only, does not represent Michelin’s data.
+See a beautiful signature with all the essential information.
+This email signature is for illustration only, does not represent Michelin’s data.